an energizing program for creative visionaries to breakup with overthinking & become THAT BITCH who boldly brings your art to life

 Here’s what you’ll be learning and practicing together:

-Result: When your enoughness isn’t on the line, art-making actually starts to feel fun and life-giving again, so of course, you start finishing more and more of what you start!
+Result: Art-making actually starts to feel fun and life-giving again, so you finish more of what you start!

 🍒